Freimettigen

 Freimettigen is a municipality in the Bern-Mittelland administrative district in the canton of Bern in Switzerland.

 History

 Freimettigen is first mentioned in 1282 as Vrimuotingen.

 The oldest trace of a settlement in the area is a hoard of Bronze Age jewelry which was discovered in 1910.
 During the Middle Ages it was part of the Twingherrschaft of Hünigen.
-During the 13th and 14th centuries, Interlaken and Fraubrunnen Abbeys acquired bits of land in the village.
-These were probably taken by the city of Bern in 1528 when it secularized the Abbeys.
+During the 13th and 14th centuries, Interlaken Monastery and Fraubrunnen Abbey acquired bits of land in the village.
+These were probably taken by the city of Bern in 1528 when it secularized the monastery.

 Freimettigen has always been part of the parish of Oberdiessbach.

 The village has remained generally rural with a number of dairy farmers.
 The Burgdorf-Thun railway station provides transportation for workers who commute to Bern or Thun for jobs.